 From the Sies + Höke press release:

-This is the second Talia Chetrit exhibition we’ve helped produced for Sies + Höke.
+This is the third exhibition of Chetrit’s work we’ve helped produce for Sies + Höke.
 We’ve been working with Talia since 2009.

 For more on our projects with her click here